+Three-year rolling average – Beginning January 1, 2024, a vehicle operated only in California for three consecutive years and owned by the same owner during that entire period, may be considered permanent low-use if it is operated an average of 200 or fewer hours per year during that consecutive three-year period and all subsequent three-year periods and the vehicle’s hours are reported for all three consecutive years and subsequent three-year periods in accordance with section 2449(g)(2)(C).

+(44) “Prime contractor” means the entity that holds the contract for a project directly with the awarding authority or the owner of the project, to oversee all or part of a project in which vehicles subject to this regulation are operated.

+(45) “Public incentive funds” or “Public incentive funding” means any funding provided by one or more public entities via a grant, voucher, contract, or loan program that includes limitations on using the funding for regulatory benefit or credit.

+(46) “Public works awarding body” means any public agency (state, county, city, school board, water district, etc.), or official thereof, in the state of California, that awards or enters into a contract for the erection, construction, alteration, repair, removal, or improvement of any public structure, building, road, or other public lands, property, or improvement of any kind.

-(40) “Queuing” means the intermittent starting and stopping of a vehicle while the driver, in the normal course of doing business, is waiting to perform work or a service, and when shutting the vehicle engine off would impede the progress of the queue and is not practicable.
+(47) “Queuing” means the intermittent starting and stopping of a vehicle while the driver, in the normal course of doing business, is waiting to perform work or a service, and when shutting the vehicle engine off would impede the progress of the queue and is not practicable.
 Queuing does not include the time a driver may wait motionless in line in anticipation of the start of a workday or opening of a location where work or a service will be performed.

-(41) “Registered and driven safely on-road” means a vehicle meets the requirements to be registered for on-road operation in Veh.
+(48) “Registered and driven safely on-road” means a vehicle meets the requirements to be registered for on-road operation in Veh.
 Code division 3, chap.
 1, article 1, sections 4000 et seq. (i.e., required to be registered or could be registered), and the requirements to be driven safely on-road in “Equipment of Vehicles” requirements in Veh.
 Code division 12, chap.
 1, sections 24000 et seq. and “Size, Weight, and Load” requirements in Veh.
 Code division 15, sections 35000 et seq.
 Having a California Special Construction Equipment plate as defined in California Veh.
 Code sections 565 and 570 does not constitute registration.

+(49) “Renewable diesel, R99 or R100” means a diesel fuel substitute produced from non-petroleum renewable sources, including vegetable oils and animal fats, that meets both a) Title 40, Code of Federal Regulations, Part 79 – Registration of Fuels and Fuel Additives (July 2021), which is hereby incorporated by reference herein; and b) American Society for Testing Materials specification D975 (approved August 1, 2021), which is hereby incorporated by reference herein.

-(42) “Replacement” means the addition of off-road diesel vehicles to a fleet that had retired one or more off-road diesel vehicles of an equivalent hp in a given year.
+(50) “Replacement” means the addition of off-road diesel vehicles to a fleet that had retired one or more off-road diesel vehicles of an equivalent hp in a given year.

+(51) “Replacement emission control label” means a label which is identical to the emission control label that was installed on the engine at the time of manufacture, meets the requirements of Title 13 CCR section 2424, and was approved at the time of certification.

-(43) “Repower” means to replace the engine in a vehicle with another engine meeting a subsequent engine emissions standard (e.g., replacing a Tier 0 engine with a Tier 2 or later engine).
+(52) “Repower” means to replace the engine in a vehicle with another engine meeting a subsequent engine emissions standard (e.g., replacing a Tier 0 engine with a Tier 2 or later engine).

-(44) “Responsible official” means one of the following:
+(53) “Responsible official” means one of the following: